Bonzey2416/2048Extended/README.md

 ## Changelog
 ### Version 0.7.2
 Date of update: 2025-09-27
+* Fixed a double restart bug once the page loads.
 * Fixed an issue when not in practice mode, pressing Ctrl + Z would still undo moves
 * Improved compatibility in older browsers
 ### Version 0.7.1